 - Expenses incurred or activities started prior to the activity start date. - Projects focused on artistic creation, presentation, or production. - Projects focused on basic training in a field of practice not connected to the applicant's primary artistic practice or focus.
-For example, a theatre creator applying to take an introductory course in mixed media curation. - Research not directly connected to learning activities. - Self-directed learning or studies. - Production of promotional materials (for example, recordings, portfolios, demo reels, or websites). - Capital expenses.
-For example, construction, renovation, or purchase of property or equipment. - Projects or activities not based on artistic or curatorial decision making, or where art and culture is not the primary focus. including competitions; fundraising activities; conferences and conventions; family, religious, anniversary or community celebrations. - Vocational or unpaid work placements such as apprenticeships required for accreditation. - Training to support teaching of non-professional artists.
-For example, teaching communitybased programs or teaching children. - Tuition or registration fees towards a full-time degree, diploma, or certificate at a postsecondary institution.
-Scholarship funding for full-time studies in eligible arts programs is available through the First Peoples' Cultural Council and BC Arts Council.
-Certificate programs not eligible through the BC Arts Council's Scholarship program may be eligible.
-Contact a Program Advisor to confirm.
+For example, a theatre creator applying to take an introductory course in mixed media curation. - Research not directly connected to learning activities. - Self-directed learning or studies. - Production of promotional materials (for example, recordings, portfolios, demo reels, pitch decks, or websites). - Capital expenses (for example, construction, renovation, or purchase of property or equipment). - Projects or activities not based on artistic or curatorial decision making, or where art and culture is not the primary focus. - Fundraising activities. - Contests and competitions, except if competition is integral to the art form or cultural practice, for example: hip-hop and street dance, poetry slams, powwows. - Vocational or unpaid work placements such as unpaid internships; practicums, or apprenticeships required for accreditation. - Training to support teaching of non-professional artists.
+For example, teaching communitybased programs or teaching children.
+If you are interested in a teaching program to train professional artists, please contact a Program Advisor to discuss eligibility. - Activities that are carried out to satisfy course requirements, tuition, or registration fees towards a degree, diploma, or certificate at a post-secondary institution college, university or academy.
+Scholarship funding is available to support full-time studies through the First Peoples' Cultural Council (for B.C.
+First Nations artists) and BC Arts Council Scholarship programs.
+Funding for part-time certificate programs not eligible through the BC Arts Council's Scholarship program may be eligible in Pro-D. Contact a Program Advisor to confirm.

 - Studies of an academic nature including anthropology, ethnomusicology, literature or language study, art history, or general art appreciation. - Language studies that do not directly relate to an existing artistic practice.
 Applicants must have a history of working across languages in their body of work or must demonstrate tangible use of languages in their future work.
-Contact a Program Advisor to confirm. - Projects or activities primarily intended for or focussed within creative industries or the commercial sector (with the exception of book publishing), including film and television for theatrical release or prime-time broadcast; voice-over work or acting for camera; music production for film or TV; animation; video game design or development; journalism; screenwriting; graphic design; industrial design; interior design; culinary arts, commercial fashion design, architecture. - Training for arts therapy. - Touring or travel expenses not directly associated with the proposed activity.
-Funding for these activities may be available through the Arts Circulation and Touring Grant.
-See program guidelines for details. - Projects or activities already funded through other BC Arts Council grant programs. - Projects or activities funded with BC Arts Council funds received through third-party delivery partners: ArtStarts, First Peoples' Cultural Council, BC Touring Council, or Creative BC.
+Contact a Program Advisor to confirm.
+Projects or activities primarily intended for or focussed within creative industries or the commercial sector (with the exception of book publishing), including film and television for theatrical release or prime-time broadcast; voice-over work or acting for camera; music production for film or TV; commercial animation; video game design or development; journalism; screenwriting; graphic design; industrial design; interior design; culinary arts, commercial fashion design, architecture.

+- Podcasts and radio programming that are not embedded within established artistic practice or specifically dedicated to the dissemination of artistic works. - Projects where arts therapy, health or therapeutic work is the primary project focus or outcome. - Touring or travel expenses not directly associated with the proposed activity.
+Funding for these activities may be available through the Arts Circulation and Touring Grant. - Projects or activities already funded through other BC Arts Council grant programs. - Projects or activities funded with BC Arts Council funds received through third-party delivery partners: ArtStarts, First Peoples' Cultural Council, BC Live Performance Network, or Creative BC.